rmnjng/PSLLM/README.md

 ## License
 This project is licensed under the **Apache License 2.0**.
 See the [LICENSE](LICENSE) file for details.
 PSLLM is built on top of other open source projects, most directly on [Cortex.so](https://cortex.so/).
+Therefore, PSLLM uses the same license.

+All the LLM models that can be used are open source, but they are licensed individually.
+You are responsible to research and know the license requirements of the configuration you use (check on [HuggingFace](https://huggingface.co/) for example).

 ## Support